 - a.
-The seasonal sick leave entitlement of five (5) days shall be advanced to employees at the start of seasonal service.
-However, should the employment of such employee terminate for any reason before the sick-leave entitlement advanced on this basis has been earned, an adjustment shall be made to the employee's final cheque to repay such advance. - b.
-Sick leave is defined, as a period of time an employee is absent from work with full pay by virtue of being sick or disabled or under the examination or treatment of a physician, chiropractor or dentist or because of an accident for which compensation is not payable under the Workers' Compensation Act. - c.
+The seasonal sick leave entitlement shall be either five (5) days or one (1) day per two hundred (200) hours worked; whichever is greater.
+Each additional sick day shall be added to the entitlement on the first hour worked of each two hundred (200) hour period. - b.
+Sick leave is defined, as a period of time an employee is absent from work with full pay by virtue of being sick or disabled or under the examination or treatment of a physician, chiropractor or dentist or because of an accident for which compensation is not payable under Worksafe. - c.
 Employees will notify the Employer as promptly as possible of any absence from duty because of illness or injury and employees will be expected to notify the Employer prior to their return.
 The Employer reserves the right to require satisfactory proof of illness or injury before any sick leave is granted. - d.
 When no person other than the employee is available to provide for the needs during illness or injury of a dependent child/step-child, spouse (including common law) or parent, the employee, upon prior approval by the Employer, shall be entitled to use a maximum of five (5) paid sick leave of absence days per season for this purpose. - e.
 No cash payment for unused sick leave will be paid to any employee. - f.
 In the event of serious illness or bereavement, a seasonal employee shall be entitled to a maximum of four (4) working days with pay for compassionate leave with regards to their immediate family.
 The immediate family shall include the father, mother, brothers, sisters, spouse (including common law), children, step-children, aunts and uncles, in-law parents, in-law brothers and sisters, grandparents and grandchildren of an employee.